2023 Best Materials Engineering Schools

 Full Materials Engineering at Georgia Institute of Technology - Main Campus Report

-University of Virginia - Main Campus came in at #9 in this year’s edition of the Best Materials Engineering Schools ranking.
-Located in the suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.
+University of Virginia - Main Campus did quite well in this year’s ranking of the best schools for materials engineering students.
+It came in at #9 on the list.
+Located in the suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.

 Purdue University - Main Campus came in at #10 in this year’s edition of the Best Materials Engineering Schools ranking.
-Purdue is a very large public school located in the city of West Lafayette.
+Purdue is a very large public school located in the small city of West Lafayette.

 On average, materials engineering graduates from Purdue take out $18,125 in student loans while working on their degree.